Payne-in-Bahrain/u2_homework_express_intro_lab/README.md

 }

-//Include the function in the modules exports object module.exports = {
+//Include the function in the modules exports object module.exports = { getAll }
-  getAll: getAll
-}
 ```

-Alright, now that that's done, let's import the data within our server.js:
+Alright, now that that's done, let's import the data within our server.js so that we can access it in our routes:

 ```
 const path = require('path');

-// require the To Do "database" const database = require('./data/todo-db');
+// require the To Do "database" const database = require('./data/jasmi-menu');
 ```

-The next part is up to you.
+Okay, now the real work begins.
+Show us what you've got!

 1. Create a new GET route for the endpoint '/menuItems' in your server.js.

 2. Within the callback function for this route, render an index template.
-You'll also have to create this.
+You'll also have to create the template in a later step.
 Remember, it will be nested in a folder called todos within the views folder.
-The file structure is views => todos => index.ejs
+The file structure is views => menuItems => index.ejs

-3. Within the locals object, the second argument passed to res.render, include a key value pair where the name is menuItems and the value is the result of calling the getAll method from the database module being imported at the top of server.js.
-Remember you need to use dot notation to access this method and that the method must be invoked using parens `()`.
+3. Within the locals object (the second argument passed to res.render) include a key value pair where the name is menuItems and the value is the result of calling the getAll method from the database module being imported at the top of server.js.
+Remember you need to use dot notation to access this method.
+The method must also be invoked using parens `()`.

 4. Now that the route is defined and a function is written to handle the logic for this route, the next step is to create a menuItems folder in the views folder/directory.
 After the folder is created, create a file called index.ejs inside of it.

-5. Finally, open up the index.ejs view template and iterate over the menuItems that we passed to the template as part of the locals object.
-You may need to refer back to the lesson readme for this part, a the syntax can be quite challenging to remember at first.
-Basically you'll want to use the forEach method to iterate over all of the menuItems and display them within `<li>` tags.
-Review the difference between the `<% %>` and `<%= %>` tags.
+5. Finally, open up the index.ejs view template and create some HTML boilerplate.
+In the boyd, you'll need to iterate over the menuItems that we passed to the template as part of the locals object.
+You may need to refer back to the lesson readme for this part, as the syntax can be quite challenging to remember at first.
+Basically you'll want to use the forEach method to iterate over all of the menuItems and for each item display the name within an `<h1>` tag and the price within a `<p>` tag.
+Make sure to review the difference between the `<% %>` and `<%= %>` tags.
+When you open the browser and navigate to `localhost:3000/menuItems`, you should a list of menu items and their prices.

-Alright, that was a lot!
+Alright, that was a lot and you're probably hungry!

 Remember, this takes practice and gets much easier over time.